pmalley130/IPv6-Transition-Helpers-Public/README.md

 # IPv6-Transition-Helpers
 Helper Powershell methods to translate IPv4 addresses and firewall policies.
 Home folder contains tools to be used on any computer, API folder requires access to a Fortinet firewall.

 These won't be helpful to the general public, they're to be used with the addressing scheme at my own organization.
 We use the original IPv4 address of a device along with which physical site it resides at, which vlan it's on, and a few other identifiers to determine the address.
-It assumes that there's a "subnets.json" file in the directory it's being run from - this file was born from a spreadsheet that contains all of the CIDRs from our DDI solution along with their vlan and site number.
+The script assumes that there's a "subnets.json" file in the directory it's being run from - this file was born from a spreadsheet that contains all of the CIDRs from our DDI solution along with their vlan and site number.
 It works as a lookup key for the script.

 ### Convert-IPv4Address.ps1
 Convert-IPv4Address takes an IPv4 address (string) and outputs its IPv6 equivalent.
 It has arguments -address (mandatory), -routable (in, out, infra), and -type (router, security device, L3 switch, DHCPv6, Network Device, Server Device, Other-Static).
 If routable and type are note supplied it assumes "out" and "server device".
 It accepts pipeline input.
+The -useDNS flag will attempt to look up the hostname and then the IPv6 record of the address.
+If the lookup is successful it will return the DNS version, with debug or verbose on it will warn if there is a mismatch between the translation and lookup (but still return the result of the lookup).

 This file also has helper commands Get-IPv4Location (returns which site a device is in), Get-IPv4CIDR (returns which subnet it's in), Get-IPv4VLAN, and Get-IPv4SiteHex (returns the hex identifier we use for physical location).